worldofmarcus/project-portfolio-2/README.md

  ![Scoreboard Area](readme/assets/images/scoreboard_area.png)

-  * The scoreboard area includes a points counter that adds +1 for everytime the user try to match two cards.
+  * The scoreboard area includes a points counter that adds +1 everytime the user try to match two cards.
 It also includes a tries left counter that subtracts -1 for every failed matching of cards.
 The initial value of the tries left counter is 12.
 The reason for that is if the user clicks outside the welcome modal (without choosing difficulty level) the game will be started in easy-mode.
 In most cases the user choice difficulty level in the modal windows (see [modals](<#modals>) below).
 The different difficultys are: *easy: 12 tries*, *medium: 8 tries*, *hard: 5 tries*.

   * The scoreboard area also includes two clickable buttons, one *information button* and one *sound toggle on/off button*